domfarolino/algorithms/src/datastructures/Vector/README.md

 <a name="push_back"></a>
 ### `void Vector<T>::push_back(T elem);`

-When trying to add an element into the vector we will face one of two cases.
+When trying to add an element to the vector, we will face one of two cases.
 Either:

- - The size of the internal array has met its capacity, and we'll need to do a resize before pushing back
+ - The size of the internal array has met its capacity and we'll need to do a resize before pushing back
- - We can simply push back with no problem overloaded
+ - We can simply push back with no problem

 We first check to see if we must perform a resize.
-If so, we create another array of length `this->_capacity * 2` and copy all of the elements from our internal array into the longer one and then double our internal capacity variable.
-With our data copied over, we can delete our internal array and set our internal array equal to the newly created one.
+If so, we create another array of length `this->_capacity * 2` and copy all of the elements from our internal array into the longer one.
+Then we double our internal capacity variable.
+With our data copied over, we can delete our internal array and set it equal to the newly created one.

-Finally we deal with the average case where we have remaining space in our array, and continue to push an element to the back.
+Finally, we deal with the average case where we have remaining space in our array and continue to push an element to the back.
 This is done by adding the element to the internal array and incrementing the size variable (this is part of the invariant that keeps this variable always accurate).